-Chemical Control of Japanese Knotweed

-(NPTC Qualified Spray Operators Only)

-Chemical control is the most successful treatment for controlling Japanese Knotweed as it kills the extensive rhizome system.
+Chemical Control of Japanese Knotweed (Professional Products - NPTC Qualified Spray Operators Only) Chemical control is currently the most successful treatment for controlling Japanese Knotweed as it can kill its extensive rhizome system.
 However, complete control will seldom be achieved in one season.
 It is also important to select the appropriate product together with the method of application for the individual situation.

-Choice of herbicide

-The number of effective herbicides approved in Guernsey is limited.
+Choice of herbicide The number of effective herbicides approved in Guernsey is limited.
 Although some products are approved for the control of this weed in the UK, they may not be approved in Guernsey.
-You must check with Guernsey HSE before deciding on a particular treatment.
-The current choice is:
+You must check with Guernsey HSE before deciding on a particular treatment e.g. Picloram, & Aminopyralid based herbicides are banned in Guernsey as they poses an unacceptable risk to the environment.
+The current choice depends on the situation.

-- Glyphosate - 2,4-D + dicamba + triclopyr
+For Amenity vegetation Glyphosate based products are currently approved.

+For grassland situations products containing Glyphosate or the broad leaf weed killers like 2,4D, Dicamba, Mecoprop-P, MCPA, Clopyralid or Triclopyr may also be approved.
+ALWAYS CHECK THE PRODUCT LABEL.
 A).
-Glyphosate

-There are well over 100 different formulations of glyphosate to choose from and most differ in their efficacy.
-Locally we have found Roundup Pro-Biactive 450 an effective product.
-Roundup Provantage 480 is also reported to be effective too.
+Glyphosate There are well over 100 different formulations of glyphosate to choose from and most differ in their efficacy.
+Locally we have found Roundup Pro-Biactive an effective product.
+Roundup Provantage is also reported to be effective too.
 Glyphosate is systemic and moves from the leaves or the stems back into the underground rhizomes.
 Care must be taken when using glyphosate because it is a total weedkiller which means any plant material sprayed could be damaged.
 It is a versatile product which can be applied using a knapsack sprayer, weed-wiper or stem injection gun.
 B).
-2,4-D + Dicamba + Triclopyr
+2,4-D,Dicamba, Mecoprop-P, MCPA, Clopyralid or Triclopyr & their mixes.